One Step Ahead (Aretha Franklin song)

 In 1999, hip-hop producer Ayatollah sampled its chorus for the track "Ms. Fat Booty", produced for Mos Def.

 The same vocal part was sampled by Clutchy Hopkins for his "Sleepers Never Dig, Diggers Never Sleep Bootleg" and High Contrast for his song "Remind Me".

+In 2017, hip-hop and rap producer Dem Jointz sampled segments from the song, including the chorus part sampled in "Ms. Fat Booty", for the song "All I Know" by DaniLeigh.

+Cécile McLorin Salvant covered the song on her 2018 record The Window.

 In 2022, hip-hop and rap producer DJ Scheme sampled multiple segments from the song, including the chorus part sampled in "Ms. Fat Booty", for "Surround Sound" which he produced for JID's album The Forever Story.

 Use in movies

 Aretha Franklin's recording of the song has appeared in the music documentary Muscle Shoals (2013) and in the dramatic film, Moonlight (2016).